tayb18/birdwatchr/readme.md

 - [ ] ajax the bird data and render it
 - [ ] ajax a location and geocode it

+# Sparrow me

-"People make mistakes!" you hear the receptionist sobbing on the phone.
+"People make mistakes!" you hear the receptionist sobbing.
 This gets you thinking "maybe we should be able to edit and update bird sightings!"

 - [ ] add edit functionality
 - [ ] get receptionist a tissue

+# A cheap date

 You've scored a data via Coffee meets Bagel with "WebBoi87."
 "Her name is Janet and it says she's a dev too.
 Look at this online portfolio!" you say to your